Our Verdict

 Ease of Use

 The six preset functions (air fry, roast, broil, bake, reheat, dehydrate) cover most cooking needs, and the ability to program custom time and temperature settings adds flexibility.
-The shake alarm feature proved genuinely useful, reminding me to flip or shake contents at optimal intervals.
+The shake alarm feature proved genuinely useful, reminding us to flip or shake contents at optimal intervals.
 The digital display is clear and angled appropriately for easy reading during operation.

 However, the cleaning experience significantly impacts the overall ease of use.
 The manufacturer explicitly recommends against submerging the basket in water or putting it in the dishwasher, which creates a cleaning challenge.
-Hand-washing only becomes tedious, especially after cooking greasy foods.
-The wire racks proved particularly difficult to clean thoroughly, requiring more scrubbing effort than I'd prefer for regular use.
+Hand-washing can be tedious, especially after cooking greasy foods.
+“The wire racks were particularly difficult to clean thoroughly, requiring more scrubbing effort than I'd prefer for regular use,” one tester noted.

 The basket design itself has a notable flaw — the tray tends to slide out when dumping food, requiring careful handling to prevent spills.
-This became annoying during testing, forcing me to use spatulas or extra care when transferring cooked food to plates.
+This became annoying during testing, forcing us to use spatulas or extra care when transferring cooked food to plates.

 Should You Buy The Instant Vortex Plus Air Fryer?